pulumi/docs/content/blog/pulumiup-global-cloud-iac-platform-engineering-ai-conference/index.md

 # for details, and please remove these comments before submitting for review.
 ---

-PulumiUP 2024 is just around the corner, happening on September 18th, and with over 5,000 engineers from all over the world already registered, this is shaping up to be the must-attend event for cloud professionals, platform engineers, and AI/ML enthusiasts alike.
+PulumiUP 2024 is just around the corner!
+It will be held on September 18th, starting at 8 AM PT | 15:00 UTC, and with over 5,000 engineers from all over the world already registered, this is shaping up to be the must-attend event for cloud professionals, platform engineers, and AI/ML enthusiasts alike.
 From entry-level engineers to tech executives, this event brings together professionals from companies of all sizes to explore the latest innovations and best practices.

 If you haven’t registered yet, now’s the time!
 Start building your schedule today, and join us for insightful sessions across our topic tracks: **Cloud and IaC**, **Platform Engineering & DevOps**, and **AI/ML**.